ValeryCrane/vazhuravlev_3PW5/README.md

 - Loading articles from provided API and printing them in console.

 - Filled tableView with news cells that have an image, title and description.

+- Pressing on a cell leads to an article opening on a new screen via webView.